Claude Code Overwrote My Uncommitted Changes: Recover With /rewind + Local History

 You stashed your edits, switched branches for the agent task, and the stash got popped onto the wrong branch — or never popped at all.

-How to spot it: git stash list shows stashes you didn’t realize were still pending, or your branch doesn’t have the changes you remember stashing.
+How to spot it: git stash list shows stashes you didn’t realize were still pending, or your branch is missing the changes you remember stashing.

 Shortest path to fix

 Ordered by urgency.
-Don’t close the editor until you’ve checked local history.
+Don’t close the Claude Code session or the editor until you’ve checked checkpoints and local history.

 Step 2: Check editor local history

-Every modern editor keeps file history independent of git:
+Every modern editor keeps file history independent of git, and this is the highest-yield recovery when the Claude session is gone:

 VS Code / Cursor / Windsurf:

-Right-click on the file in Explorer → Open Timeline
+Right-click the file in Explorer -> Open Timeline

-Right-click file → Local History → Show History
+Right-click the file -> Local History -> Show History

-Sublime Text: install “Local History” package; otherwise no built-in.
+Sublime Text: install the “Local History” package; there is no built-in equivalent.

-This recovers 80% of “agent overwrote my edits” cases.
-Try this before anything else.
+This recovers the majority of “agent overwrote my edits” cases.
+Try it before anything destructive.

-Step 3: Check unsaved buffer with Cmd+Z repeatedly
+Step 3: Check the unsaved buffer with Cmd+Z

-If the file is still open in the editor and you didn’t restart, the buffer’s undo history may have your edits:
+If the file is still open in the editor and you didn’t restart it, the buffer’s undo history may still hold your edits:

 1. Open the affected file in your editor

-2. Click in the file (focus the buffer)
+2. Click in the file to focus the buffer

-3. Cmd+Z (or Ctrl+Z) repeatedly — watch the diff revert toward your edits
+3. Press Cmd+Z (or Ctrl+Z) repeatedly — watch the diff revert toward your edits

 5. Save (Cmd+S) immediately

-If Cmd+Z jumps past your edits or undo history was cleared, fall back to local history.
+If Cmd+Z jumps past your edits, or the undo history was cleared by a reload, fall back to local history (Step 2).

-Even if your edits weren’t formally committed, sometimes a checkpoint exists:
+Even if your edits were never formally committed, a checkpoint commit or backup may exist:

-# Find lost commits (including by Claude Code's auto-commits)
+# Find lost commits, including Claude Code's auto-commits

 git reflog --all | head -30